 This NOI requires that you obtain and analyze representative influent wastewater sample for the pollutants listed on the Attachment A for discharges from Potable Water Supply Wells (Order No. R4-2003-0108) and Hydrostatic Test (Order No. R4-2009-0068), and Attachment E for discharges from all other sources.
 For Discharges from Potable Water Supply Wells and Hydrostatic Test: Have you included a completed Attachment A - Screening for Potential Pollutants of Concern in Potable Water?
-(Applies only to potable water related discharges.)
-For Discharges from all other sources: Have you included a completed Supplemental Pollutants Analysis/Measurements Form ?
+(Applies only to potable water related discharges.) \(\subseteq \text{Yes} \subseteq \text{No} \) For Discharges from all other sources: Have you included a completed Supplemental Pollutants Analysis/Measurements Form ?
 (Complete the Quantitation Level column and attach laboratory analytical data) ☐ Yes ☐ No If No , explain: SECTION VIII.
-OTHER REQUIRED INFORMATION Provide a 7.5' USGS Quadrangle Map (Scale 1:24,000) showing the project location and identifying surface w discharge. ater to which y ou propose to Fees: Have you included appropriate filing fee with this submittal?
+OTHER REQUIRED INFORMATION Provide a 7.5' USGS Quadrangle Map (Scale 1:24,000) showing the project location and identifying surface water to which you propose to discharge.
+Fees: Have you included appropriate filing fee with this submittal?
 (Applicable to new enrollees only) Make checks payable to the Water Resources Control Board SECTION IX.
-CERTIFICATION AND SIGNATURE (see appendix on who is au uthorized to sign) "I certify under penalty of law that this document and all attachments were prepared under my direction or sup system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+CERTIFICATION AND SIGNATURE (see appendix on who is at uthorized to sign) "I certify under penalty of law that this document and all attachments were prepared under my direction or sup- system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Base or persons who manage the system, or those persons directly responsible for gathering the information, the inform of my knowledge and belief, true, accurate, and complete.
-I am aware that there are significant penalties for including the possibility of fine and imprisonment.
-In addition, I assure that the provisions of the permit will be com- ed on my inquiry nation submitted r submitting fals of the person lis, to the best Printed Name of Person Signing Date Signature Title SECTION X. FORM SUBMITTAL Send this completed Notice of Intent to: CALIFORNIA REGIONAL WATER QUALITY CONTROL BOARD, LOS ANGELES REGION 320 W. 4 th Street, Suite 200 Los Angeles, CA 90013 Attention: General Permit Unit Assistance with this form may be obtained by contacting the Regional Water Board at: Phone (213) 576-6600 Fax (213) 576-6660
+I am aware that there are significant penalties fo including the possibility of fine and imprisonment.
+In addition, I assure that the provisions of the permit will be com- ed on my inquiry of the person nation submitted is, to the best r submitting false information, Printed Name of Person Signing Date Signature Title SECTION X. FORM SUBMITTAL Send this completed Notice of Intent to: CALIFORNIA REGIONAL WATER QUALITY CONTROL BOARD, LOS ANGELES REGION 320 W. 4 th Street, Suite 200 Los Angeles, CA 90013 Attention: General Permit Unit Assistance with this form may be obtained by contacting the Regional Water Board at: Phone (213) 576-6600